Working with Catalogs

 The problem, however, is that catalogs are only available within e-shops.
 Certain business processes could also benefit from them greatly, such as pricing (see Example 1 below), purchasing (see Example 2 below), or other marketing-related processes (Examples 3 and 4).

 Even if these functionalities were available, they would be mostly duplicated and would lack quality in some areas.
 You have to consider the problem of updating – double checking and double updating would be necessary.
 Moreover, if the customer has several companies or e-shops, his difficulties are multiplied even further.

-We therefore think that catalogs located directly in internal ERP system offer several advantages.
+We, therefore, think that catalogs located directly in the internal ERP system offer several advantages.
 Based on your needs, you can integrate catalogs into other business processes related to either merchandising or marketing.
 Each catalog undergoes periodic updates to reflect recent changes – new products come, old products automatically go.
 You can also create multiple types of catalogs and publish them whenever you need to.

 On a side note, IKEA printed more than 200 million catalogs this year.
 This distribution channel is still extremely popular with customers.